archernar/cuu/README.md

             attachpolicytouser       -a -u -t      Specify the policy arn with -t Group Commands
-     lg     listgroups               -a            List all groups defined" addusertogroup           -a -u -t      Specify the group name with -t listusergroups           -a -u         Lists groups associated with user removeuserfromallgroups  -a -u         Remove the user from attach attached groups EC2 Commands
+     lg     listgroups               -a            List all groups defined" listusergroups           -a -u         Lists groups associated with user addusertogroup           -a -u -t      Add user to group (-t) removeuserfromallgroups  -a -u         Remove the user from attach attached groups EC2 Commands
             ec2                      -a            List instances and securitygroups